-Wences Casares is an Argentinian technology entrepreneur living in the US.
-He is the founder and CEO of Xapo, a Bitcoin wallet startup, and a board member at PayPal, among various other roles.
-Casares says he first found interest in Bitcoin because of high financial volatility in Argentina’s native currency, the Peso.
+Wences Casares is the Founder and CEO of Xapo, a Bitcoin wallet startup, and a board member at PayPal, among various other roles.
+Casares first found interest in Bitcoin due to high financial volatility in his home country Argentina’s native currency, the Peso.
 The tech giant bought his first Bitcoins in 2011.

 Jeremy Liew – $500,000 (by 2030)

 Jeremy Liew is a partner at Lightspeed Venture Partners, famed as the first investor in the social media app Snapchat.
 Liew’s other investments include the multimedia company Beme, the listing service VarageSale, and the hardware wallet LedgerX.
 His net worth is estimated at north of $2 billion.

 In an exchange with Business Insider in May 2017, Liew said that the Bitcoin price can “realistically” reach $500,000 by 2030.
 Liew’s prediction was backed by Peter Smith, the CEO, and co-founder of Blockchain — the world’s most popular Bitcoin wallet.

 Mark Yusko is the billionaire investor and Founder of Morgan Creek Capital.
 His prediction for Bitcoin is that it’ll be worth over $400,000 in the long term, a statement that made headlines because for its grandiose scale.

 “It’s just math.
 It is gold equivalent…there are about 20 million Bitcoin available today.
 Gold today is about $8 trillion.
 That gives you $400,000.
 And that doesn’t include use cases that relate to currency,” Yusko said.